-Canada’s Wonderland is a 330-acre theme park located in Vaughan, Ontario, which is north of the popular city of Toronto, Ontario.
+Canada’s Wonderland is a 330-acre theme park located in Vaughan, Ontario, which is north of Toronto, Ontario.
 The park first opened in 1981 as the first major theme park in Canada and remains as the country’s largest.
 Families from all over come to visit this big theme park.
 But How Do you navigate Canada’s Wonderland with a small toddler?

 Living in Ontario, it is always a perk to have this amusement park nearby as new attractions are added every year.
 This year we took our daughter, Nikki and it sparked the idea that I should put some tips together to help other families who are planning their first trip with their toddlers or even older children.